strato-net/strato-website/source/_videos/privacy-on-chain-and-the-rise-of-zcash.md

 Yeah, I'm on X, K-James-Lubin.
 I'm also on Substack, trying to, you know, I have like a couple old Medium posts that I've linked from there.
 I'm getting a little bit into a Substack rhythm.
 It'll probably be infrequent, but at least of moderate to high quality.
 Also, K-James-Lubin dot Substack.
 I think for now, maybe I'll change the URL and link it to me in the show notes when we start assuming we do show notes.

 **Victor Wong:**
 And you can find me on X at VicForWong.
 Bob has posted—why I explained before in my handle.
 You can also find us on Telegram at the Strato group.
-Just go to our website at stratomercata.com and that will point you to Telegram.
+Just go to our website at strato.nexus and that will point you to Telegram.
 And Bob, where can people find you and what can people expect next week?

 **Kieren James-Lubin:**
 Don't close it out.
 Bob, you're the resident Zcash shill.
 One year from now, Zcash price or market cap or both?